datacarpentry/image-processing/episodes/03-skimage-images.md

 {: .language-python}

 The NumPy command to ignore all low-intensity pixels is `image[image < 128] = 0`.
-Every pixel color value in the whole 3-dimensional array with a value less that 128 is set to zero.
+Every pixel colour value in the whole 3-dimensional array with a value less that 128 is set to zero.
 In this case,
 the result is an image in which the extraneous background detail has been removed.